 There are about a billion passenger cars on the streets worldwide.
 This astonishing number of cars excludes over 300 million commercial vehicles.
 Today, about 55% of the world’s population lives in urban areas, a hefty increase from 30% in 1950.
 By 2050 we expect to have over 67% of humanity to live in cities.
 When we take into account the rapid growth of the global population we forecast over 6 billion people living in large cities by 2050.

 The obvious answer would be public transportation.
-It’s the most compact way to take people from A to B. However, no matter how advanced and well functioning the public transportation is, passenger cars and commercial vehicles cannot be ignored.
+It’s the most compact way to take people from A to B. However, no matter how advanced and well functioning public transportation is, passenger cars and commercial vehicles cannot be ignored.
 There is a way to make more space in the cities by eliminating most of the private vehicle ownership.
-On the average a single shared car can replace 14 privately owned cars.
+On average a single shared car can replace 14 privately owned cars.
 This massive number would mean that over 9/10th of the space in our cities reserved for parking cars could find a new purpose.
-Future urban designing will need to find ways to create new function for the freed areas.
+Future urban designing will need to find ways to create a new function for the freed areas.

 Car Sharing Growth

 The annual membership growth of car-sharing companies sees exponential growth.
 In 2006 there were 350,000 users while by 2025 Frost & Sullivan expects 36 million registered members.
 This forecast is based on the rapid growth of car-sharing companies.